MicrosoftDocs/mesh-docs/mesh/events-guide/create-event-mesh-portal.md

 Should you want to create a template, customize, and reuse it, see how to [Create an Event template](create-template.md).

 Read on to learn how to create a single event.

+## Considerations before your event

+Consider the following time and capacity constraints when creating your Mesh event or Event template.

+### Time constraints for Mesh events

+- Single room events (16 people max): 24-hour time limit.

+- Multi-room events (200 people max): 3-hour time limit.

+### Event capacity

+- 200 attendees per event
+- 16 attendees per room
+- Up to 16 hosts in a separate room, additional to the 200 attendees

+> [!NOTE]
+> Only 3 event hosts can broadcast at the same time.

+### Customize **before** your event

+To ensure the event runs smoothly, ensure that you customize and save customizations at least 30 minutes before the event start time.

 ## Create an event